1 / Some info about Howrse

 Once you have selected an equestrian center, you must choose the duration of the stay, and then simply confirm.
 Of course, your horses do not all have to be boarded at the same equestrian center.
 Furthermore, you can change centers as often as you like.

-You may extend the stay using the button at the top-right of your horse's profile.
-The director of the center may choose to accept or decline your request.
-It is also possible to ask the director of the center to reserve a box in his or her establishment.Choosing a center
+You can extend the boarding thanks to the which is placed next to the end date on your horse's page.
+The center manager will decide to accept or decline your request.
+It's also possible to ask the manager to reserve a box for you in his establishment.Choosing a center

 The equestrian center that you choose will have an influence namely on: